thejsj/rethinkdb-workshop/README.md

 **If you get stuck**:

-Don't spend more than 10 minutes on any step.
+Don't spend more than **10 minutes** on any single step.
 If you get stuck, there are branches with the solutions for each step.
 Consult these branches and move on to the next one.

 **Extra credit:**